 Shark Diving in South Africa

 Ever since the blockbuster Jaws hit movie screens worldwide, the Great White Sharks have gained a reputation as a man-killing machine.
 Conquer this fear and get a good dose of adrenaline pumping through your veins by trying out shark cage diving in South Africa.
-One of the more well-known places is called Shark Alley in the fishing village of Gansbaai, just a two-hour drive from Cape Town if you rent a car.
+One of the more well-known places is called Shark Alley in the fishing village of Gansbaai, just a two-hour drive from Cape Town.
 This is where – safely behind bars – you’ll get to see these creatures in their natural habitat and also get a better understanding of the sharks through the education of your guides.

 Skydiving in Florida